The Cat® Closed Crankcase Ventilation System (CCV)

-The system can be applied now at anytime with minimal downtime, is available as standard on new G3600 A4 Gen 2 engines and as an upgrade for A4 engines.
+The system can be applied at anytime with minimal downtime, and is standard on new G3600 A4 Gen 2 engines and as an upgrade for A4 Gen 1 engines.

 Derek Kamp